ThndrDev/Stationeers-WindVsGravity-BepInEx/README.md

 But beware, if you're flying on jetpack, the wind will still have a strong pull on you.

-Note that, if you use Windows, you don't need this.
-On Windows, just use the Stationeers.Addons and you'll get mod updates automatically through steam.
-This port is just for the people who want to run the mod in any OS that are not supported by Stationeers.Addons.

 # Instructions

 * If you don't have BepInEx installed, download the lastest 5.x  64 bit version available at https://github.com/BepInEx/BepInEx/releases and follow the BepInEx installation instructions but basically you will need to: